MJP1998/manga-translator/README.md

 ## Next Steps

-The different errors and poor results coming from this algorithm are related to the performance of the OCR.
+The different errors and poor results coming from this algorithm are related to the performance of the OCR, in particular when the text is handwritten.
 A way to improve performance would be to retrain the OCR on a similar environment.

 Then we could make multiple inference on the OCR-translation pipeline with differently trained OCR and finally we could add a transformer model to get a coherent output in each cases.

 <br />
 <br/>
-Thanks to Darknet team, Roboflow, google translate and Google Colab for making such a custom use of existing algorithms nice and easy.
+Thanks to the Darknet team, Roboflow, google translate and Google Colab for making such a custom use of existing algorithms nice and easy.